W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ::: details Commentary
 (4) By using the world as a substitute for the role God alone would have in our lives, our belief in the spearation from God is reïnforced, and it is this that gave rise to the world of suffering and pain in the first place.
 (Wapnick, F.A.J., p.17.)

-(4–5) If we truly looked at anything in this world, we would realise that what we thought had given us happiness and joy was really filled with pain.
+(4–5) If we truly looked at anything in this world, we would realize that what we thought had given us happiness and joy was really filled with pain.
 (Wapnick, A.V.I., p.265.)

 (4–5) This discussion is not meant to imply that one should feel guilt over sexual thoughts, feelings, or behaviour, any more than one should feel guilt for needing oxygen or food to survive.
-But it is helpful to recognise the dynamics of sexuality so as to understand better the dynamics of guilt, which *is* the problem. (c/f [T-19.IV-A.17:10–11](/text/19-the-attainment-of-peace/iv-a-the-first-obstacle-the-desire-to-get-rid-of-it#17), [T-19.IV-B.12](/text/19-the-attainment-of-peace/iv-b-the-second-obstacle-the-belief-the-body-is-valuable-for-what-it-offers#12).
+But it is helpful to recognize the dynamics of sexuality so as to understand better the dynamics of guilt, which *is* the problem. (c/f [T-19.IV-A.17:10–11](/text/19-the-attainment-of-peace/iv-a-the-first-obstacle-the-desire-to-get-rid-of-it#17), [T-19.IV-B.12](/text/19-the-attainment-of-peace/iv-b-the-second-obstacle-the-belief-the-body-is-valuable-for-what-it-offers#12).
 (Wapnick, A.A.C., p.
 105.)
 :::
 {% endif %}